 As a result of the robust public process, the State has submitted an amendment to its current 1115 waiver demonstration to enable qualified Managed Care Organizations (MCOs) throughout the State to comprehensively meet the needs of individuals with BH needs.
 These needs will be met in the following ways:

-- Children in Mainstream MCOs: Children´s behavioral health services, including all six home and community based service (HCBS) waivers currently operated by OMH, DOH and the Office of Children and Family Services (OCFS), will be included in the mainstream MCOs in 2017.
+- Children in Mainstream MCOs: Children´s behavioral health services, including all six home and community based service (HCBS) waivers currently operated by OMH, DOH and the Office of Children and Family Services (OCFS), will be included in the Medicaid Managed Care benefit package in 2017.

 Behavioral Health Transition Timeline

 Adult Behavioral Health Managed Care Timeline

 July 2015 - First Phase of HARP Enrollment Letters Distributed (see below for an explanation of initial enrollment process)

 - Enrollment notices will be issued to eligible individuals by NY Medicaid Choice in three phases:

 - Approximately 15,000 issued in July/August for October 1, 2015 enrollment